bpcurse/nextcloud-userexport/README.md

 - https://userexport.mydomain.org/?url=https://cloud.example.com&user=myusername&type=table

 ## How it works
-The script uses curl to make calls to nextcloud user metadata OCS API and displays them in an html table that can be easily copied to calc/excel.
+The script uses curl to make calls to Nextcloud's user metadata OCS API and displays them either in an html table or a csv list that can be easily copied to calc/excel.
+A csv formatted file for direct import can be downloaded, too.

 https://docs.nextcloud.com/server/17/developer_manual/client_apis/OCS/ocs-api-overview.html#user-metadata